-This troper believes it also refers to the fact that "Gas-cone" sounds like "Gas-Co", which was her older sister's nickname for her, and doesn't want her memory of her sister to change.
+It Is Pronounced Tro PAY: Gascogne wants you to know it's pronounced "Gas-Co-NYU".
+It may also refer to the fact that "Gas-cone" sounds like "Gas-Co", which was her older sister's nickname for her, and doesn't want her memory of her sister to change.
 In the original Japanese, it's not so much a pronunciation issue as her refusing to accept her nickname of "Gasco-san".

 I Was Quite a Looker: An old photograph of the captain and her family illustrate this trope.
 It is also revealed that she still has a head full of beautiful golden hair.

 Kinetic Weapons Are Just Better: While the series largely uses energy weapons, during episode 4 of Season 2, when Jura tries firing an energy weapon at the harvesters invading the inside of a space station, it doesn't do anything to it.
 Barnette suggests that she use the guns she brought, which uses regular bullets, and are quite effective against those things.
 At least while they have ammo for them.